Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Customer Ratings

 Dashlane scores somewhat higher than LastPass, particularly on Trustpilot.
-The most common complaints among LastPass users seem to relate to bugs, synchronization issues, and customer support, the last of which doesn't really surprise us.
-Based on the reviews we gathered (as of the time of writing, more than 217,167), LastPass only scored "average" while Dashlane (158,082) achieved "very good" marks.
+The most common complaints among LastPass users relate to bugs, synchronization issues, and customer support, the last of which isn't surprising.
+Based on the reviews we gathered (as of the time of writing, more than 217,167), LastPass only achieved an "average" score while Dashlane (158,082) earned a "very good".

 Winner: Dashlane